-Some programs on Windows 10 get stuck and become too stubborn to shut in the middle.
+Some programs on Windows 11 or 10 get stuck and become too stubborn to shut in the middle.
 Even after the X icon on the top right corner doesn’t respond at all.
 So, you need to find alternative ways to finish the task.
-In this article, you can see a few procedures to easily force close unresponsive program in Windows 10.
+In this article, you can see a few procedures to easily force close unresponsive program in Windows 10 and 11.

-Frozen or Unresponsive programs in Windows 10 may be really irritating.
+Frozen or Unresponsive programs in Windows 11 or 10 may be really irritating.
 There might be several obvious reasons, though minor, in certain cases for hanging applications.
 Unresponsive tasks are just what you’ll have to deal with anyway.
-So keep these tips up your sleeve so you’ll not be annoyed next time when you will get the situation like frozen or not responding program.
+So keep these tips up your sleeve so you’ll not be annoyed next time when you will get a situation like frozen or not responding program.

-Ways to Force Close Unresponsive Program in Windows 10
+Ways to Force Close Unresponsive Program in Windows 11 or 10

-Here is How to Force Close Unresponsive Program in Windows 10 –
+Here is How to Force Close Unresponsive Program in Windows 11 or 10 –

 Let’s see all of them one by one –